An Exact Solver for Submodular Knapsack Problems: Acceleration techniques.

-To incorporate a pruning test based on the early pruning conditions (and the early no-pruning conditions) into Algorithm~\ref{alg1}, we replace Lines~\ref{alg1l4} and~\ref{alg1l5} in each call to $\sn(S)$, with $S \neq \emptyset$, by the following:
+To incorporate a pruning rule based on the early pruning conditions (and the early no-pruning conditions) into Algorithm~\ref{e_alg1}, we replace Lines~\ref{e_alg1l4} and~\ref{e_alg1l5} in each call to $\sn(S,C(S),t^*)$, with $S \neq \emptyset$, by the following:

 {\LinesNotNumbered \DontPrintSemicolon \algorithmstyle{tworuled} \SetArgSty{textnormal} }